junqing-zhang/junqing-zhang.github.io/rffi/rffi-dataset.md

   - Dataset
 ---

-This paper summarizes Radio Frequency Fingerprint Identification research datasets that are publicly available.
+This paper summarizes Radio Frequency Fingerprint Identification research datasets (and code, if available) that are publicly available.

 {% include toc %}